 Byres Road has enough to keep you entertained around the clock.
 Apart from its broad selection of restaurants and bars, it is a great place to catch a film, theatre performance or a concert.
 For more inspiration, have a look at our food & drink listings.

 Byres Road and its surrounding streets and lanes plays host to probably the best night life the city has to offer.
-BeGIN, Grosvenor Cafe, Hillhead Bookclub and The Hill have DJs each week at their venues.
-Aargon Bar, Curlers Rest and The Gardener have weekly pub quizzes.
+BeGIN, Grosvenor Cafe, Hillhead Bookclub and The Parlour have DJs each week at their venues.
+Aragon Bar, Curlers Rest and The Gardener have weekly pub quizzes.

 Whether it’s food from a variety of cuisines you’re after, great cocktails, craft ales or friendly chat, there are so many unique restaurants, bars, pubs and clubs you’ll be spoilt for choice.
 Fancy a few wee drams and don’t want to drive?
 The road is easily accessed by Kelvinhall or Hillhead Subway stations.